'Hypersomnia' means excessive sleep or sleepiness that interferes with everyday life.

 - have trouble remembering things or maintaining concentration

-These symptoms often develop during adolescence or in a person's early twenties, although they can occur earlier or later in life.
+These symptoms often develop during adolescence or in a person's early 20s, although they can occur earlier or later in life.

 What to do